 BIOGRAPHY of Glen Tennison

 Mr. Glen Tennison became the Director of Marketing for Aircraft Cabin Systems (ACS) in October of 1999.
 ACS is a new company, whose goal is to provide safe, reliable and high performance aircraft cabin entertainment systems for general aviation aircraft.
-ACS is the sole provider of Matsushita Avionics Systems Corporation (MASC/Now Panasonic Avionics) products to the general aviation industry.
+ACS is the sole provider of Matsushita Avionics Systems Corporation (MASC) products to the general aviation industry.

 Mr. Tennison came to ACS with a background in engineering and in sales.
 He began his career with an education in digital electronics and computer science.
 He started in 1980 as an engineer at Electro-Voice TAPCO where he trouble shot high speed components, designed production board testers and did repairs and modifications to audio power and mixing equipment programs.
 In 1982, he worked as a warranty service manager for audio switching power supplies at the Carver Corporation.
 His responsibilities included

-RF tuner design and patented noise circuit engineering for Mr. Bob Carver.
+RF tuner design and patented noise circuit engineering.

 In 1984 Mr. Tennison moved to Pacific Electro Dynamics (Olin) where he worked on military switching power supply engineering design changes and testing, was the focal for the B-1 bomber rotary launcher program, as well as military/commercial PA amplifier qualification and testing to Grumman and Boeing standards.
 Throughout the next few years he worked in various engineering capacities at the Eldec Corporation, Spacelabs and Sunstrand Data Control.